iUseYahoo/Discord-Bot-API/README.md

 # BotAPI-Dictionary
-A discord bot with its own API, With a dictionary search function.
+A discord bot with its own API.

 # What is this repoository?
-- This repository is a discord bot which also contains a API for the discord bot to communicate with and pull the meaning of a certain word they enter if the item is in the database.
+- This repository is a discord bot which also contains a API for the discord bot to use.

 # Downloads and Requirements
 ### Discord Requirement(s)